front-end-summer19/all-the-news-react/README.md

 export default App;
 ```

-Use the React developer tool to inspect the Nav component and ensure the navItems props exists.
+Use the React developer tool to inspect the Nav component and ensure the navItems props exists and are available in Nav.js.

 Now we can build out the nav items using props: